Joe Mixon Player Prop Bets for NFL Week 11 | Cincinnati vs. Las Vegas 11/21/2021

 Season Stats

-- The Bengals have called a pass in 56.3% of their plays from scrimmage this year while running the ball 43.7% of the time.
+- The Bengals have thrown the ball in 56.3% of their plays from scrimmage this year while running the ball 43.7% of the time.
 This offensive attack ranks 11th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Mixon's matchup with the Raiders.